REV23Docs/rev23-desktop-docs/docs/how-to/recover-from-pc-crashes.md

 > If you previously used Tattoo Management Studio and upgraded to REV23 Desktop, you may also check the Program Files directory for the Tattoo Management Studio sub-folder which may also contain backups, though likely much older.

-## Data File Location
+## Data File Recovery

 You may also attempt to access the SQL Server data files.
 These contain your database as it existed before the crash occurs, however re-attaching these files is not always guaranteed to work and a backup is generally the safest bet.

-You can attempt to locate these files in the Microsoft SQL Server installation directory.

-C:\Program Files\Microsoft SQL Server\MSSQLXX.TATTOOSTUDIO\MSSQL\DATA (where XX is the version of SQL Server).
+You can attempt to locate these files in the Microsoft SQL Server installation directory: `C:\Program Files\Microsoft SQL Server\MSSQLXX.TATTOOSTUDIO\MSSQL\DATA` (where XX is the version of SQL Server).

 In this directory you'll need to grab three things.

-1) TattooStudio.ExpressApp.mdf (the main database file)
+- TattooStudio.ExpressApp.mdf (the main database file).
-2) TattooStudio.ExpressApp.ldf (the log file)
+- TattooStudio.ExpressApp.ldf (the log file).
-3) The TattooStudio.ExpressApp.Attachments folder (attachments, including signed release forms)
+- The TattooStudio.ExpressApp.Attachments folder (attachments, including signed release forms).

-If you're wanting to attempt to restore the data files you will need to contact REV23 Support at support@rev23.com, as this process will be quite a bit more involved and again, may not have a great chance of success.
+If you're wanting to attempt to restore the data files you will need to contact REV23 Support at support@rev23.com, as this process will be quite a bit more involved, and again, may not have a great chance of success.